sergism77/sergism77/README.md

 Although it may seem like a contradiction to some, I am quite eremitic (not religious kind).
 I have a strong need for solitude and silence, and I often find myself retreating to the forest.
 I believe that this connection to nature is essential for my creative process, and it helps me to maintain a sense of balance in my life.

 So I am transitioning to a more hermit-like lifestyle, where I can focus on my art and my connection to nature.
 I am also transitioning my home sound studio and all my coding into the forest, where I have an old cabin that I am restoring.
-This project is a work in progress, and I see it as a long term commitment.
-I do restore the cabin with nature in mind, using local materials and techniques that are in harmony with the environment.
+This project is a work in progress, and I see it as a long-term commitment.
+I restore the cabin with nature in mind, using local materials and techniques that are in harmony with the environment.
 I have my Seigr apiary there.

 My work is a reflection of my values and my beliefs, and I hope to inspire others to think about their own relationship with technology and nature.
 I believe that we can create a better world by working together, and I am committed to using my art and my skills to make a positive impact.

 There are social media leftovers from my past life, but I am not active on them.
 In fact, although I strongly believe in collaboration and sharing, I do have zero trust.
-I do believe we can achieve new levels of collaboration that do not involve blind trust.
-Specially in these times of AI and big data.
+I do believe we can achieve new levels of collaboration that do not involve blind trust—especially in these times of AI and big data.

 Trust is something that needs to be earned by doing, not just by saying.
 To be honest, I am tired of people that mask themselves under false names pretending to be someone they are not.
-We already have way too many problems to try to solve, and I do not have time nor health to deal with that.
+We already have way too many problems to solve, and I do not have the time nor health to deal with that.
 I am not saying I am perfect, but I do try to be honest and transparent in my work and my life.

-So if you are willing to contact me, it has to be through my music, my honey or my code.
+So if you are willing to contact me, it has to be through my music, my honey, or my code.

-If you are interested and have read this far, then you already know where to find me: on [Bandcamp](https://antsyrecords.bandcamp.com/), on [GitHub](https://github.com/Seigr-lab) or in the forest.
+If you are interested and have read this far, then you already know where to find me: on [Bandcamp](https://antsyrecords.bandcamp.com/), on [GitHub](https://github.com/Seigr-lab), or in the forest.

 </details>